naschidaniel/laurasBlog/PRODUCTION.md

 ## Create environment variables and folder structure on the server.

-With the settings for "Production" from the file `settings.json` the environment variables are created.
-The created file will also load the server.
+With the settings for "production" from the file `settings.json` the environment variables are created.
+The created files are uploaded to the server and the required folders for djangoVue are created.

 ```
-python task.py remote.setproductionenvironment production
+python task.py production.setproductionenvironment
 ```